Afinni/devopsproject/README.md

 This repo contains ansible playbooks.
 Tasks are divided into roles.
- This repository contains nginx setup, ufw(for firewall) and eventual deployment on cloud.
+This repository contains nginx setup, Directory.
+Oracle cloud for PaaS.
+Repo will be updated every 2 weeks.